zarf-dev/zarf/docs/5-zarf-tutorials/0-creating-a-zarf-package.md

 ## Introduction

-In this tutorial, we will demonstrate the process to create a Zarf package for an application from defining a `zarf.yaml`, finding resources with `zarf prepare` commands and finally building the package with `zarf package create`.
+In this tutorial, we will demonstrate the process to create a Zarf package for an application from defining a `zarf.yaml`, finding resources with `zarf dev` commands and finally building the package with `zarf package create`.

 When creating a Zarf package, you must have a network connection so that Zarf can fetch all of the dependencies and resources necessary to build the package.
 If your package is using images from a private registry or is referencing repositories in a private repository, you will need to have your credentials configured on your machine for Zarf to be able to fetch the resources.